Fairfax Villa Neighborhood

 Bea-Mar Associates purchased Cavalier Woods Subdivision lands in 1971.
 It has 16 acres (37 lots).
 The subdivision’s homes were constructed throughout the mid-1980s.
 Cavalier Woods is considered part of the overall Fairfax Villa Neighborhood and is represented by the same Neighborhood Civic Association.

-An old cemetery, located on a small 1/8-acre lot adjoining 4422 San Carlos Drive, dates from the 1800’s.
-It is surrounded by a native stone wall, planted with periwinkle and contains 12+ grave depressions.
+An old cemetery, located on a small lot next to 4422 San Carlos Drive, dates from the mid-1700’s.
+It is surrounded by a native stone wall and was once planted with periwinkle and boxwoods.
+Today, of the 12 original boxwoods that were planted along the inside of the walls, seven remain and are now over 200 years old.
+It is believed that the cemetery contains 12+ grave depressions.
+The cemetery was a family plot that belonged to the Halley/Haley family who were granted over 900 acres from Lord Fairfax the 6th in 1742.
+Several generations lived on the property, which was called Pleasant Green Farm.
+It was sold to Newman Burke in 1845.
 The only remaining marker bears the inscription, “Blessed are the pure…” and appears to be that of a sixteen-year-old girl.
-A second marker, since removed, identified “James Haley, Sgt”, as once belonging to the “1st VA Regt.”
-Although a search of the Confederate military records in the National Archives reveals no such soldier.
-More information may be obtained by contacting the Virginia Room at the Fairfax Regional Library.
-Ask for information about cemetery #186
+A second marker, since removed, identified “James Haley, Sgt”, as once belonging to the “1st VA Regt” during the Revolutionary War.

 Fairfax Villa Elementary School was established in 1964.
 It has a 600-student capacity and 11 acres of ground.
 The school was renovated in ____.
 Villa children also attended Westmore Elementary School, until the school closed in 2001.